 As a way of ensuring more safety for your shrimps, you should never put them in one tank with a larger species or any predatory fish.

 Should you feel like exploring the way they relate with other species, you can always go ahead and include Assassin snails and other shrimps.
-Try using good shrimps like Amano shrimp, Ghost shrimp, Bamboo shrimp, Snowball shrimp and Vampire shrimp.
+Try using good shrimps like Amano shrimp, Ghost shrimp, Bamboo shrimp, Snowball shrimp, Vampire shrimp, Caridina cf. babaulti, (check my guides about them).

 Breeding Them Together